explain home explain home explain home explain homeexplain banner

 Example usage:

-xsltproc -o my-word.xml --stringparam wordml.template template.xml docbook.xsl my-docbook.xml
+xsltproc -o my-word.xml --stringparam wordml.template template.xml dbk2wordml.xsl my-docbook.xml

 The document template is a WordML document, but its body text is not used.
 This allows the user to change the formatting properties used by the various styles by simply using Word's menus and dialogs.